Hassan-Elseoudy/Computer_Networks/Chapter_3.md

 **The acknowledgement number** *that Host A puts in its segment is the sequence number of the next byte Host A is expecting from Host B*.
 TCP is said to provide **cumulative acknowledgements**: if sender receives ACK 536 he will know that all the bytes from 0 to 535 have been well received.
-What does a host do when it receives out-of-order segments?
-The receiver buffers the out-of-order bytes and waits for the missing bytes to fill in the gaps.
-Usually both sides of a TCP connection randomly choose an initial sequence number **randomly** both for security and for minimizing the possibility that a segment that is still present in the network from an earlier, already terminated connection between two hosts is mistaken for a valid segment in a later connection between these same two hosts.
+Usually both sides of a TCP connection randomly choose an initial sequence number **randomly** both for security and for minimizing the possibility that a segment that is still present in the network.

 ### 3.5.3 Round-Trip Time Estimation and Timeout